MixPayProtocol/mixpay-woocommerce-plugin/readme.md

 ### Plugin installation

-1. Please make sure [BCMath](https://www.php.net/manual/en/book.bc.php) installed in your system.
+1. Please make sure [PHP BCMath](https://www.php.net/manual/en/book.bc.php) installed in your system.
 2. Upload the mixpay-woocommerce-plugin directory to the /wp-content/plugins/directory.
 3. Activate the plugin through the “Plugins” menu in WordPress.